cheomanigua/godotdoc/content/docs/node_vs_scene.md

 ### Adding a node via code

-- To add a node via code, call its `new()` method like for any other class-based datatype and store the class in a variable..
+- To add a node via code, call its `new()` method like for any other class-based datatype and store the class in a variable.
 The node will be a child of the node where the script is attached.

     {{< tabs tabTotal="2">}}
     {{% tab tabName="GDScript" %}}